nikhilfusion/file-upload-in-hapi/README.md

-Hapi-Mongoose-Angular Example
+File upload in Hapi
 ========================

-The purpose of this app is to show a new way to work with Hapi.js, Mongodb, Mongoose, Angular.js.
+The purpose of this app is to upload file with Hapi.js, Mongodb, Angular.js.

 ### Install an app